Wellness journal — research and writing from Nghê Prana, a Hoi An riverside hotel and wellness spa

 Apr 18, 202610 minRead Article

-Traditional Vietnamese thuoc nam herbal medicine shop on Lan Ong Street in Hanoi with sacks of dried herbs and wooden apothecary drawers, the living pharmacological tradition that overlaps with South Indian Ayurveda in Vietnamese wellness retreats
+Traditional Vietnamese thuốc nam herbal medicine shop on Lãn Ông Street in Hanoi with sacks of dried herbs and wooden apothecary drawers — the living pharmacological tradition that overlaps with South Indian Ayurveda

 beauty

 Vietnam's thuốc nam tradition and South Indian Ayurveda are separated by 3,000 km and 2,000 years — yet they share a remarkable overlap in how they classify bodies, diagnose imbalance, and treat with plants.
-A wellness retreat that integrates both is not a fusion gimmick; it is a recognition of a convergence that has been hiding in the pharmacology all along.
+An honest side-by-side comparison of the two traditions, written from a Hội An riverside spa that practises the Vietnamese one (thuốc nam), not Ayurveda.

 Apr 18, 202611 minRead Article